 Just a short walk from downtown and over the Market Street Bridge, the grounds have expansive green space, picnic areas, playgrounds, a fitness trail, pond, walking paths, running track, softball fields, parking lot, volleyball courts, tennis courts, and pavilions.
+The park also features a special needs playground adjacent to the existing playground.
+The all-inclusive play space is made up of 11 pieces of equipment that are compliant with the Americans with Disabilities Act.

 The family of Fred Morgan Kirby, a five-and-dime-merchant who opened his first store in Wilkes-Barre in 1887, gifted the city of Wilkes-Barre with the 52 acres known today as Kirby Park.